ibm-cloud-docs/workload-protection/iam.md

 **Users in an account must be assigned a platform role to manage instances and to launch the UI from the {{site.data.keyword.cloud_notm}}.
 In addition, users must have a service role that defines the permissions to work with {{site.data.keyword.sysdigsecure_full_notm}}.**
 {: important}

-The policy determines the actions the user can perform within the context of the selected service or instance.
+The policy determines the actions that the user can perform within the context of the selected service or instance.
 The actions are customized and defined with operations that are allowed to be performed on the service.
 The actions are then mapped to IAM user roles.

 *Policies* enable access to be granted at different levels.
 Some of the options include the following: